-SUBJECT: EVALUATIONS OF FACULTY, CLINICAL INSTRUCTORS & CLINICAL PRECEPTOR 1
+SUBJECT: EVALUATIONS OF FACULTY & CLINICAL PRECEPTORS

-The students will be asked to complete evaluations on their academic "tenured" faculty and clinical instructors annually.
+The students will be asked to complete evaluations on their academic "tenured" faculty and clinical preceptors annually.
 All faculty members that are on the "tenure track" will be evaluated annually in one or more classes.
-The clinical instructors and or clinical preceptor 1 will be evaluated annually.
-The clinical instructor preceptor 1 evaluation schedule will be:
+The clinical preceptors will be evaluated annually.
+The clinical preceptors evaluation schedule will be:

-Winter (6 th ) quarter: All clinical sites Spring (7 th ) quarter: SCC Clinical Instructors and Preceptor 1's
+Winter (6th) quarter: All clinical sites

+Spring (7th) quarter: SCC Clinical Preceptors

-The evaluations for that year, along with the job description, are shared with the faculty and instructors once they have been completed and any concerns that are brought up are discussed with the program director, unless it is the program director's evaluation; which will be reviewed with the dean.
+The evaluations for that year, along with the job description, are shared with the faculty and preceptors once they have been completed and any concerns that are brought up are discussed with the program director, unless it is the program director's evaluation; which will be reviewed with the dean.